mmisw/mmiorr-docs/docs/semweb.md

 ![](img/semweb/rdf-triples-m2r.png)

-The _ORR mapping tool_ reflects such mechanism, where the set of predicates are taken from the SKOS vocabulary, and the sets of subjects and objects are selected by the user from given _mapped ontologies_.
+The _ORR mapping tool_ reflects such mechanism, where the predicates are taken from the SKOS vocabulary, and the sets of subjects and objects are selected by the user from the given _mapped ontologies_.

 ### Another triple table arrangement

-Another table arrangement to capture RDF triple is illustrated as follows:
+Another table arrangement to capture RDF triples is illustrated as follows:

 ![](img/semweb/rdf-triples-v2r.png)